 The Practice Reduction programs are available to midwives who wish to significantly reduce the number of births they attend for two reasons:

-To be eligible for either program, you must meet all three of the following criteria:
+To be eligible for either program, you must meet both of the following criteria:

 Rating guidelines for the STPR program are as follows:

 1. The maximum number of births attended during the STPR policy term is the lesser of:

 2. The base premium and additional delivery charge for births attended are:

 If you attend 12 or more births, you become ineligible for the STPR program and your entire premium (including births 0-12) will be calculated using the standard rating structure.

 The Long Term Practice Reduction Program is available to midwives licensed in the State of Washington for 10 consecutive years and be in good standing.

 The Long Term Practice Reduction Program (LTPR) is available to midwives who wish to stop attending births, but continue offering prenatal, postpartum and (for nurse midwives) Well Woman care.
 The LTPR does not permit the provision of intrapartum care in any capacity, or postpartum care within 12 hours of the birth.
 Please refer to the previous section "Practice Reduction Programs" for eligibility criteria.